pgRouting/pgrouting/src/contraction/doc/contraction.rst

 Linear nodes
 ......................

+.. note:: TODO: based on the code explain precisely what is considered a linear node

+.. rubric:: Examples

 - The green node ``B`` represents a linear node
 - The nodes ``A`` and ``C`` are the only nodes connecting to ``B``.